 - What is the Federal PKI?

-- What is an example?
+- What is an example of an identity certificate?

 - Why should agencies use certificates from the Federal PKI?